 C’mon.
-We know you work long hours for what seems like an increasingly smaller paycheck.
+We know you work long hours.
 That you have to deal with belligerent clients, difficult judges and a schedule so overbooked that you hardly have time to take a breath, much less a lunch break.
 But stop!
 Your work is not your life, so don’t let it override what matters most — your health, your time with friends and family, your sanity.
 Sure, there are days that you have no choice but to plow through at 180 miles an hour, but here is some advice for the rest of them.

 2. Try some alternative mindfulness techniques.
 Most involve slowing down and breathing — giving your body and mind a tiny vacation and infusing it with a burst of oxygen.
 Andrew Weil, MD, recommends what he calls the 4-7-8 technique.
 You can do it anywhere to keep both stress and blood sugar levels in check.
 Inhale slowly for a count of four, keep the breath in for a count of seven, then exhale, making a “whoosh” sound for the count of eight.
 He recommends repeating it until you are feeling “peaceful.”

 3. Build movement breaks into your day.
 Stop thinking that all exercise has to occur at the gym or in big chunks of time.
 Take a 10-minute walk, or at least stand up and stretch!
 Susan Gray, a Chicago-area wellness coach, suggests several: making big arm circles, one arm at a time, in both directions; rocking heel-to-toe on the feet; bringing chin to chest then each ear to each shoulder (to protect your neck, don’t make this a full circle — skip tilting your head back); and doing hip circles to loosen up your lower back.
 The point is to keep yourself in motion.